What is Adaptive Bitrate Streaming? Benefits and Protocols

 1. HTTP Live Streaming (HLS)

 One of the most popular protocols for adaptive bitrate streaming relies on the H.264 or H.265 encoding format without the need for any special servers.
-HTTP live streaming works by dividing the video into smaller segments before delivering them over HTTP.
+It works by dividing the video into smaller segments before delivering them over HTTP.
 This way, the user can alternate between quality levels on both on-demand and live streaming.
-Originally an Apple product, the protocol is now supported across multiple devices.
+Initially an Apple product, the protocol is now supported across multiple devices.

 2. Common Media Application Format (CMAF)

 This contemporary format emerged out of the need for lower latency, especially during live streaming.
-It deploys segmentation to ensure videos of the right bitrate are quickly available to minimize any delays.
-The compatibility of CMAF with other protocols such as HLS and DASH makes it a highly flexible option to deliver adaptive streams for a wide range of platforms.
+It deploys segmentation to ensure that videos of the right bitrate are quickly available, minimizing any delays.
+The compatibility of CMAF with other protocols, such as HLS and DASH, makes it a highly flexible option for delivering adaptive streams on a wide range of platforms.

 3. MPEG-DASH (Dynamic Adaptive Streaming over HTTP)

 This adaptive streaming protocol works similarly to HLS but differs in that it doesn’t adhere to any specific encoding standards.
 The format is equipped with a dynamic bitrate adjustment capability that helps maintain video quality during network fluctuations.
-Unlike HLS, MPEG-DASH has assumed an open standard that gives it cross-platform functionality, with Apple being the only exception.
+Unlike HLS, MPEG-DASH has become an open standard, giving it cross-platform functionality, with Apple being the notable exception.

-Implementing ABS involves multiple steps to encode, segment, and deliver videos seamlessly across devices.
+Implementing adaptive bitrate streaming involves multiple steps to encode, segment, and deliver videos seamlessly across devices.
 Here’s a breakdown of how to achieve adaptive bitrate streaming:

 1. Video Encoding and Transcoding

 Encoding converts uncompressed video files into a format compatible with multiple devices.
-Techniques like transcoding and codecs are used to create multiple versions of the same video, each encoded at different bitrates and quality levels.
+Then, transcoding and codecs are used to create various versions of the same video, each encoded at different bitrates, resolutions, and quality levels.
 These versions are segmented into small, uniform clips of 2–10 seconds for smooth streaming.

 2. Creation of the Manifest File